jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-Similar to Aaron Judge, Juan Soto has been Mr. Consistent for the Yankees this season by hammering the ball to all parks of the park.
-At the beginning of the year when the Yankees offense was cold, Soto carried the offense on his back to jumpstart the team.
-Soto ranks 2nd among qualifying outfielders in On Base Percentage, weighted Runs Created Plus, Wins Above Replacement and weighted On Base Average.
-He ranks top 5 in Batting Average and Slugging Percentage among qualified outfielders as well.
-He and Judge have completely torn the cover off the ball and deserve to start side-by-side in the all-star game.
+Similar to Aaron Judge, Juan Soto has been Mr. Consistent for the Yankees this season, hammering the ball to all parts of the park.
+At the beginning of the year, when the Yankees' offense was cold, Soto carried the team on his back to jumpstart their season.
+Soto ranks second among qualifying outfielders in on-base percentage, weighted runs created plus, wins above replacement, and weighted on-base average.
+He also ranks in the top five in batting average and slugging percentage among qualified outfielders.
+Soto and Judge have completely torn the cover off the ball and deserve to start side-by-side in the all-star game.

 Outfielder #3 - Steven Kwan
 ---